 Jodi received The Aging Mind Fellowship from the Writers’ Colony at Dairy Hollow and a fellowship from the Storyknife Writers Retreat.
 She has attended workshops at the Tin House Winter Workshop, Rivendell Writers’ Colony, Catapult, and Gotham Writers Workshop.

 Jodi graduated from Barnard College and Seton Hall University School of Law.
-She is a Goldwater Fellow and MFA candidate in Creative Nonfiction at New York University.
+She is an MFA candidate in Creative Nonfiction at New York University.

 She can be found on Twitter and Instagram as @jodimsavage.